Alfa4all

 – Stephen, M. English Literature: a student guide.
 Routledge 2013.

-– 10 plays in total, to be self-selected from the following list:
+– 10 plays in total, to be self-selected from a prescribed list.

 – You watch one staged performance of one of the plays you have read, either in the theatre or on film.